michaelw730/irish/resources/now-youre-talking/unit11.md

 11: Saying what you did

+|AG RÁ CAD É A RINNE TÚ | SAYING WHAT YOU DID

 Information Text from the Workbook
 ASKING SOMEONE WHERE THEY WENT
 Cá háit a ndeachaigh* tú?
 Where did you go?